Posts by Manuel Kaufmann

 Migrate your project to .readthedocs.yaml configuration file v2

-Read the Docs will soon start requiring a .readthedocs.yaml configuration file for all projects in order to build documentation successfully.
-We will stop creating a default configuration file behind the scenes, making assumptions for your projects, and automatically fixing problems with project configurations.
+Read the Docs will start requiring a .readthedocs.yaml configuration file for all projects in order to build documentation successfully.
+We will stop supporting builds without explicit configuration, because this creates implicit dependencies that users aren’t aware of.
+We plan to start failing builds not using configuration file version 2 on September 25, 2023.

 Read more ...